YETUNDE-63/LITA_Capstone_CustomerData_Project/README.md

 ### Exploratory Data Analysis
 -----------------------------
 - EDA involved the exploring of the Data to answer some questions about the Data such as:
-  1. Which product is the top performing across the regions?
+  1. Which region is Top 1 by Active Subscription??
-  2. Wchich region contributed most to the sales?
+  2. Wchich Subscription Type is the Most Popular?
-  3. What is the percentage of total sales contributed by each region?
+  3. What is the total number of Active Subscriptions?
-  4. What is the total revenue  by each region/product?
+  4. What is the total number of Cancelled Subscriptions?
-  5. What is the average sales per product?
+  5.Which 3 Regions are the Top by Subscription Cancellation?

 ### Key Insights
 ----------------
-Some of the Sales Overview include:
 - The Top performing product is Shoes Category
 - The South Region contributed the highest percentage of total sales
 - The month of February has the highest sales